un-shayani/dotstatsuite-docker-compose/README.md

 ##### Additional Nginx configuration

-JavaScript services might need an additional configuration provided in order the static files have been served correctly on your local environment.
+JavaScript services might need an additional configuration provided in the order than the static files have been served on your local environment.
 This configuration takes part of Nginx config.
-It tells Nginx to serve those files from the folder you've build the project.
+It tells Nginx to serve those files from the folder you have built the project.
-You can use this configurarion sample:
+You can use this configuration sample:

 ```
 location /static {
   root <path to **build** folder>;
 }
 ```

 You might also need to mount those files in case you dockerize Nginx server.
-Just add **-v \<local path\>:\<remote path\>** if you run Nginx as a separtate container, or a volume description in you run it as a part of the compose setup.
+Just add **-v \<local path\>:\<remote path\>** if you run Nginx as a separtate container, or a volume description if you run it as part of the compose setup.

 ##### List and description of JavaScript service parameters with defaults